Jonesbilly1/m2x-ruby/README.md

-# AT&T's M2X Ruby Client
+# AT&T M2X Ruby Client

 [AT&T M2X](http://m2x.att.com) is a cloud-based fully managed time-series data storage service for network connected machine-to-machine (M2M) devices and the Internet of Things (IoT).